wrejcodes/Git-tut-1/README.md

 Plz leave the Git Tutorial but you better to learn it now than later.

 Conflicts are not awesome :'(

+ahhhhhhhhhhhhhhhhhhhhhweffnsdfwtjwsbdjhfwrejkljndklsafndfdf